Senior Year Timeline

 - Most general scholarships come open at this time

-- After graduation the Dean of Academics, Mrs. Sheryl Rogers, will send a final high school transcript to the college you will be attending
+- After graduation the office will send a final high school transcript to the college you will be attending

 - After graduation you, the student, will need to contact the college where dual-credit courses were taken (if any) to have a transcript sent to the college you will be attending